Atlanta Nursing Home Abuse Lawyers

 Placing an elderly loved one in a nursing home is one of the toughest decisions a person has to make.
 It can also be one of the most complicated.
 Unfortunately, with the increasing awareness of nursing home abuse and neglect across the country, choosing a good nursing home that will provide the best medical and emotional support for your loved one becomes especially difficult.
 Inadequate background checks, understaffing, poor training, and careless or insufficient administrative supervision are the main underlying causes of nursing home abuse and neglect, and all are inexcusable.

-- Mental, emotional, or verbal abuse: The use of intimidation, insults, threats, harassment, and other traumatizing tactics.
+- Mental, emotional, or verbal abuse: The use of intimidation, insults, threats, harassment, discrimination, and other traumatizing tactics.
+Staff and administrators are expected to treat residents with care and respect, especially if a patient has mental health issues.

 - Sexual abuse: Any sexual behavior, including inappropriate touching or forced viewing of sexually explicit material, directed towards an elder.

-- Financial exploitation or abuse: Illegal or improper use of an elderly person's resources, such as fraud and stealing.
+- Financial exploitation or abuse: Illegal or improper use of an elderly person's resources, such as stealing personal items, manipulating the victim into writing checks, making fraudulent insurance claims, or coercing the resident to pay staff members for better care.

-Because elders are often dependent on the people who are neglecting or abusing them, they will likely never report the abuse, which is also the reason why so many incidents go unreported.
+Because older adults are often dependent on the very people who are neglecting or abusing them, they rarely tell anyone else, which is why so many incidents go unreported.
 It is for this reason that others need to be aware of what signs to look for.
-Common signs of elder abuse and neglect, according to the NCEA, include:
+Common signs of elder abuse and neglect, according to the Georgia Division of Aging Services, include:

 - Slap marks;